KDProgramming2025/Trojan-Go-UI/README.md

 The API must be enabled in the Trojan-Go config.\
 Also the SQL must be enabled in the Trojan-Go config.

-Note: It doesn't have login mechanism, you'll have to add that through the Apache directory password or some other ways.
+Note: It doesn't have a login mechanism, you'll have to add that through the Apache directory password or some other ways.

 server.js is the backend, run it on nodejs